Fellow-Consulting-AG/NewSmartdata/docs/source/index.rst

-New Smartdata docs
+SmartData docs
 ===================

-Smartdata is a Python 3 app.
+SmartData is a Python 3 app.

 .. toctree::
    :caption: Usage